Herding Dogs

 About the Collie

-The Collie is a very large herding dogs known for its outgoing nature and highly intelligent mind.
-Adaptable to most living situations, the Collie is an excellent choice for first-time dog owners.
+The Collie is a large herding dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, adaptable to most living situations, the Collie is an excellent choice for first-time dog owners.
 Typically standing 22 to 26 inches all at the shoulder and weighing 50 to 70 pounds, this breed has a life expectancy of 10 to 14 years, making it a devoted companion for the right family.

 Originally classified within the Herding Dogs group, the Collie brings a distinct combination of traits that sets it apart.
 The Collie has a moderate energy level that suits an active household without being overwhelming.
 Deeply affectionate, the Collie loves being close to its people and forms strong bonds with every member of the household.